 In the present day, JDC continues its efforts to alleviate hunger and material hardship, rebuild and sustain Jewish cultural and social service infrastructures and communal institutions worldwide, aid at-risk Jewish communities and individuals, and provide critical relief and long-term non-sectarian development assistance services for victims of man-made and natural disasters in more than 90 countries across the globe.

 The JDC Archives holds, describes, preserves, and makes accessible the organization's institutional records.
-These records include: approximately 3 miles of textual records; a photo collection of approximately 100,000 photo images; over 1,300 films; and a collection of over 1,000 sound recordings, which document JDC's history and its global activities.
+These records include: approximately 3 miles of textual records; a photo collection of approximately 100,000 photo images; over 1,300 films; and 1,000 sound recordings.

-The collection is open to researchers with the exception of files that are restricted due to the nature of their contents.
-Restricted files can include legal files, personnel files, case files, and personal medical diagnoses, etc. Please see our Access and Restrictions Policy for further details.
+The collection is available to researchers with the exception of files that are restricted due to their confidential nature.
+Please see our Access and Restrictions Policy for further details.

 Repository, Title of Collection, Folder number, Title of item, Date of item.